penguinpowernz/fogbot/README.md

 > *"They don't fire unless compromised.
 They watch, they listen, they report."*

 A Go daemon that configures and monitors multiple detection subsystems on a Linux host, reporting anomalies as structured SALUTE-style alerts over Telegram.

+Based on the doctrine of Forward Observers, a critical team in warfare responsible for tracking enemy activity and reporting back to HQ using SALUTE reports.

+As developers we are uniquely placed to be exploited by adversaries for the purposes of espionage or access to customers systems.
+One of the biggest hacks in history, SolarWinds, started with the exploitation of a developers computer.

+This is a tool for protecting the Linux machines of developers using intrusion detection methods, with instant notifications going to Telegram by way of a Telegram bot.

 ## Quick Start